pterodactyl/documentation/tutorials/creating_ssl_certificates.md

 certbot renew
 ```

-Once the process has complete, you can restart the Nginx service:
+Once the process has completed, you can restart the Nginx service:

 ```bash
 systemctl start nginx